 Where to Park for Cal Events

-Plan to park in a paid lot as street parking is generally limited to two hours or metered in the streets around the Cal Campus.
+Plan to park in a paid parking lot (there are several) as street parking is generally limited to two hours or metered in the streets around the Cal Campus.
 There is a multi-story parking lot on Channing and Telegraph that we like.
 Downtown Berkeley BART is a good option for going to Haas Pavillion, Edwards Stadium, or Evans Field, but the walk is long enough that you’ll want a stroller for toddlers.

 What about Cal Bears Football?